 Class Dates: This class runs from 2022-09-26 to 2022-12-16.

-ADMJ-001.-02Z-: This is an online class with SOME scheduled meetings as noted in the class listing.
-Recordings of the class meetings will be available.
-The rest of the class can be completed independently each week on the student's own time.
+ADMJ-001.-01Y-: HYBRID, meets on-campus and online.
+This class meets each week on-campus and online as noted in the class listing.
 Students must have access to a computer, the internet and an individual email address.
 Most De Anza classes will use the Canvas course management system.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
-The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.
+The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning .

 - 4 Units